top of page

 Data is power—when used for equity.

-One year later, after rooms like this, conferences across the city, and countless conversations with leaders who’ve spent decades in this work… That class assignment has evolved into a calling.
+One year later, after attending events like this, conferences across the city, and countless conversations with leaders who’ve spent decades in this work, that class assignment has evolved into a calling.

 What the Data Tells Us — And Why It Matters